william-arachelian/Mhacks-2024/README.md

    - Integrate a database using MongoDB to store user information, ingredients, and recipe data.

 3. **AI and GROQ Integration:**
-   - Connect to the GPT-4 API to generate creative and structured recipes.
+   - Connect to GROQ's API to generate creative and structured recipes.
    - Use GROQ for querying and matching ingredient data with recipe requirements to intelligently generate suggestions based on available ingredients.

 4. **Frontend Development:**